jefflgaol/Install-Caffe-Ubuntu-18.04/README.md

 ```
 $ gedit ~/caffe/Makefile.config
 ```
-and make sure you have this in your configuration.
+and make sure you have this in your configuration
 ```
 USE_CUDNN := 1
 OPENCV_VERSION := 4